vlang/vlang-blog/docs/new-post-instructions.md

    for an example.
 6. Making proper use of `alt` and `<figcaption>` is **mandatory**.

-For hero images, follow the guidelines outlined [here](hero-image.md).
+For thumbnail images, follow the guidelines outlined [here](thumbnail-image.md).